-The densities and distribution of white-tailed deer and predators across all survey blocks during the construction period is consistent with pre-construction data described in the EIS.
-This confirms Hypothesis 1, that distribution of white-tailed deer has not changed, and density estimates confirm no detectible increase in mortality during the construction phase.
+The densities and distribution of white-tailed deer and predators across all survey blocks during the construction, and after construction (operation) phases is consistent with pre-construction data described in the EIS.
+This confirms Hypothesis 1, that distribution of white-tailed deer has not changed, and density estimates confirm no detectible increase in mortality during construction and operation.
 White-tailed deer densities remain highest in dense forested areas found in the eastern survey blocks, as observed during pre-construction surveys.
 During the survey periods (March), deer are expected to utilize dense forest due to lower snow cover compared to more open areas where snow depth can reduce mobility and foraging opportunities (Nelson and Mech 1986).
-Although not statistically significant, there were slight trends in reduced densities across most survey blocks during the pre-construction phase.
+Although not statistically significant, there were slight trends in reduced densities across most survey blocks following the pre-construction phase.
 There is a pattern in abundance across the survey area, with more deer in the northeast than southwest corresponding to habitat and land-use differences across the study area.
-This suggests overall, population trends in the region are not related to Project construction during the winter of 2020.
-One control block (E) showed a slight decline during the 2020 construction period; however, this block is not affected by the Project.
+This suggests overall, population trends in the region are not related to Project construction during winter of 2020 or operation during winter of 2022.
+One control block (E) showed a slight decline during the 2020 construction period; however, this block is not affected by the Project and no blocks were significantly different between pre-construction and construction/post-construction based on the addition of the 2022 survey results.
 Natural annual variability of white-tailed deer populations and their distribution is well known to be influenced by late season snow cover, spring weather (fawn survival), and hunting policy (Fuller 1990).
 Camera trap surveys similarly identified no significant variation between affected and control treatments during the 2019 and 2020 monitoring seasons.
-Post-construction aerial surveys were initiated in 2021 but were canceled due to poor weather restrictions.
-Annual surveys during the operation period are required to confirm and accept Hypothesis 2 and 3 that there will be no effect on deer densities or mortality as a result of operation.
+A post-construction aerial survey initiated in 2021 was canceled due to poor weather conditions, but the aerial survey conducted in 2022 does support null Hypothesis 2 and 3 that there will be no effect on deer densities or mortality as a result of operation.
+Future surveys during the operation period would be helpful to further confirm and accept these hypotheses.

-Low numbers of gray wolves and coyotes have been observed during both pre- and during construction (six wolves in 2018 and 2020).
-Additionally, camera traps identified Gray Wolf events at 9 sites during the 2019 and 2020 seasons combined, with 25 events and 30 observations documented in 2019 and 19 events and 26 observations in 2020, and no notable difference in RAI between control and affected treatments in either year.
-Similarly, Coyote were identified at 8 sites during the 2019 and 2020 seasons combined, with 26 events and 29 observations documented in 2019 and 2020 seasons combined, with 26 events and 29 observations documented in 2019 and 13 events and 13 observations documented in 2020, with similar trends between affected and control treatments.
-As with deer and elk, Hypothesis 2 and 3 supports no detectible effects of the Project operation on increased predators and the associated predation on ungulates.
-Earlier observations of a wolf pack in 2017 have not been observed during the survey since.
+Low numbers of gray wolves and coyotes have been observed during both pre-, during, and after construction (0-3 wolves observed per year since 2018).
+Additionally, camera traps identified gray wolf events at nine sites during the 2019 and 2020 seasons combined, with 25 events and 30 observations documented in 2019, and 19 events and 26 observations in 2020, and no notable difference in RAI between control and affected treatments in either year.
+Similarly, coyote events were identified at eight sites during the 2019 and 2020 seasons combined, with 26 events and 29 observations documented in 2019, and 13 events and 13 observations documented in 2020, with similar trends between affected and control treatments.
+As with deer and elk, Hypothesis 2 and 3 supports no detectible effects of the Project construction and operation on increased predators and the associated predation on ungulates.
+Earlier observations of a wolf pack in 2017 have not been observed during the surveys since.

 Observations and presence of coyotes should be interpreted with caution, as the survey is a onetime event for that year, and they become more mobile in February and March, which coincides with breeding season (Roy and Dorrance 1985).
 Coyotes are also generally recognized to be nocturnal, and their habitat selection may be associated with transition forest-agricultural lands, particularly during the breeding season.
 It is also more difficult to detect coyotes during winter in dense forest, and their distribution is pack-dependent, rather than individuals being evenly distributed over the landscape, making them difficult to observe.